-Split Paint Target Setup 1PGM+PRV 2 PGM Aud.Met.
+Split Paint ] Target Setup 1PGM+PRV 2 PGM Aud.Met.

-IIGHTINV 2 IGH Add.Met.
-Command Soft Key Description 1 PGM+PRV A Allows you to select the 1PGM+PRV mode.
-1 PGM / 2 PGM / 3 PGM В Allows you to select the 1 PGM or multi- PGM mode with 2 or 3 PGMs.
+Command Soft Key Description 1 PGM+PRV А Allows you to select the 1PGM+PRV mode.
+1 PGM / 2 PGM / 3 PGM В Allows you to select the 1 PGM or multi-PGM mode with 2 or 3 PGMs.
 The option available depends on your configuration.
 Aud.
 Met.
-D Activates or deactivates the display of audio meters for all channels using the OSD of the output monitors.
+D Activates or deactivates the display of audio meters for all channels using the OSD of the monitoring outputs.
+When the audio meters are active, the clip information are not available, and vice versa.
 Split SHIFT+A Only available with the 113 license key Allows you to activate the Split feature.
 Paint SHIFT+B Only available with the 114 license key Allows you to activate the Paint feature.
 Target SHIFT+C Only available with the 115 license key Allows you to activate the Target feature.
 Setup SHIFT+D Gives acces to the Operational setup menu.